tsolomko/BitByteData/README.md

 If you'd like to contribute, please [create a pull request](https://github.com/tsolomko/BitByteData/pulls) on GitHub.

-__Note:__ If you are considering working on BitByteData, please note that the Xcode project (BitByteData.xcodeproj) was created manually and you shouldn't use the `swift package generate-xcodeproj` command.

 ### Performance and benchmarks

 One of the most important goals of BitByteData's development is high speed performance.
 To help achieve this goal there